 As a fledgling birder, you may be starting to get more comfortable with birding.
-You’re starting to pick up on the lingo, you know the hot spots for birding activity in your local area, and perhaps you’ve joined a couple local chat groups or forums for birders.
-You may not yet know, but your new hobby can actually help conservation biologists and naturalists through counting birds!
+You’re starting to pick up on the lingo, you know the hot spots for birding activity in your local area, and perhaps you’ve joined a couple of local chat groups or forums for birders.
+You may not yet know, but your new hobby can actually help conservation biologists and naturalists by counting birds!

 Why Count Birds?

 Welcome to the world of citizen science!
 By taking your birding hobby to the next level through collecting, sharing, and contributing data to monitoring and collection programs, you provide an important service to conservation efforts.
 This, in turn, helps your local birds.

 Counting birds is one of many ways birders can help on the citizen science front, but being able to count birds does require some knowledge and some practice.
 There are many different bird counting events that happen throughout the year, such as eBird’s Global Big Day, the Great Backyard Bird Count, or the Christmas Bird Count that happens in local communities all over North America.